1 Chronicles 19

 Notes

-The scale of the Ammonite military expenditure is staggering.
-A thousand talents of silver was an enormous sum -- by one estimate, roughly 37 tons of silver.
-The Chronicler's account differs from 2 Samuel 10:6 in several details.
-Samuel mentions specific numbers of troops hired from each Aramean state (20,000 foot soldiers from Beth-rehob and Zobah, 1,000 from the king of Maacah, and 12,000 from Ish-tob), while Chronicles gives a lump sum of money and a total of 32,000 chariots.
-The number "thirty-two thousand chariots" is extraordinarily large and may reflect a textual issue: it is possible that the Hebrew רֶכֶב here refers to chariot crews or chariot warriors rather than individual chariots, or that the number includes all military personnel associated with the chariot force.
+The military expense is considerable.
+A thousand talents of silver may equal roughly 37 tons of silver.
+Chronicles also differs from 2 Samuel 10:6 in several details.
+Samuel lists troop totals from particular Aramean states, while Chronicles gives a lump sum of money and a total of 32,000 chariots.
+That figure is unusually high and may reflect a textual difficulty.
+The Hebrew רֶכֶב may refer here not to individual chariots but to chariot crews or chariot warriors, or the number may represent the personnel attached to the chariot force.

 Joab's Two-Front Battle (vv.
 10-15)